ouspg/PrivacyAndSocialEngineering/2.Messaging_and_mobile_privacy/README.md

 Create a gpg keypair, create a message of your choice into a file named 'message.txt', then sign the message and **return both keys here**.

+> [!CAUTION]
+> NEVER upload your actual private keys in the internet and never share them with anyone else.
+This key is only used to confirm your keys.

 Proceed to 1B.

 ### **Task 1B)** Encrypting the message 2/4p